helgoboss/helgobox/doc/user-guide.md

 I always press "Setup" + the upper left pad to put this device into "Live" mode.
 This is also what my controller presets assume if not indicated otherwise.

+### iCON Platform M+

+Completely works, including feedback for motorized faders and LEDs.

+#### Preparation

+Start this device in "User Defined" control mode (channel 4 with firmware version 2+).
+There's no need to remap any controls because the defaults are great already.
+Tested with firmware v2.12.